 Unlike T-cells and macrophages, B-cells don’t kill viruses themselves.
 In the Viral Attack story, the B-cell sweeps up the leftover viruses after the T-cell attack.
 Actually, B-cells are as important as T-cells and are much more than just a final clean-up crew.
 They make important molecules called antibodies.
 These molecules trap specific invading viruses and bacteria.
 Without this line of defense, your body would not be able to finish fighting most infections.

 Just like T-cells, each B-cell has a receptor that will connect to only one antigen shape.
 And, like T-cells, B-cells that recognize self-antigens are destroyed, so they don’t harm your body’s healthy cells.

-An important difference between T-cells and B-cells is that B-cells can connect to intact antigens right on the surface of the invading virus or bacteria.
-This is different from T-cells, which can only connect to parts of virus antigens on the outside of infected cells.
+An important difference between T-cells and B-cells is that B-cells can connect to antigens right on the surface of the invading virus or bacteria.
+This is different from T-cells, which can only connect to virus antigens on the outside of infected cells.

 Your body has up to 10 billion different B-cells.
 They’re too small to see with your eyes, but if you lined them all up, they’d be longer than 100 soccer fields.
 With so many different B-cells patrolling your body, you are ready to fight almost any invader.